GalenIvanov/Animation-tests/README.md

     on-exit   : once, when the animation ends on-time   : each time the animation is updated.

- `on-time` is trigered at the rate specified by the face to which the draw block is attached. "time" word can be used within the block following "on-time" - it holds the time elapsed from the animation start.
+ `on-time` is trigered at the rate specified by the face to which the draw block is attached. `time` word can be used within the block following `on-time` - it holds the time elapsed from the animation start.

 All numeric values in an animation block can be animated using `from` - integers, floats, pairs and tuples (for colors).